How to Write a Professional Invoice (Step-by-Step Guide)

 How to Add a Late Fee Clause That Actually Works

-Research from Xero shows invoices that include a late fee clause are paid an average of 5 days faster — clients take the deadline seriously when there’s a financial consequence.
+Invoices with a late fee clause are taken more seriously by clients when there’s a financial consequence.
 Keep the percentage reasonable (1–2% monthly) so it’s enforceable and not confrontational.

 Invoice Numbering: The System That Prevents Confusion